admineral/OpenAI-Assistant-API-Chat/app/services/README_manager.md

   - **Methods**:
     - `public getCurrentMessages()`: Returns the current chat messages.
     - `public static getInstance(...)`: Singleton pattern to get an instance of `ChatManager`.
-    - `async startAssistant(...)`: Starts the chat assistant and initializes the chat.
+    - `async startChatAssistant(...)`: Starts the chat assistant and initializes the chat.
     - `async sendMessage(input: string)`: Sends a message to the assistant and updates the chat state.
     - `getChatState()`: Returns the current chat state.

 ### Key Functions
 - **Interaction with Assistant**:
-  - The `startAssistant` method initializes the assistant with given details and starts a chat thread.
+  - The `startChatAssistant` method initializes the assistant with given details and starts a chat thread.
   - The `sendMessage` method allows sending messages to the assistant and receiving responses.

 - **State Management**: